 Really Right Stuff Tripod Specifications

 Now that you understand the tripod’s naming scheme, this table compares the essential specifications of maximum and minimum height, folded length and diameter, and capacity and price.
-You’ll notice a few correlations between the tripod designs and the resulting specifications as you study the specs.
+As you study the specs, you’ll notice a few correlations between the tripod designs and the resulting specifications.

-For example, fixed apex versions of a tripod are slightly lighter, and their folded diameter is smaller.
-More leg sections decrease the folded length of a tripod to make it more packable, but it also slightly reduces the maximum capacity and increases the price.
+For example, fixed-apex TFC versions of tripods are slightly lighter and have a smaller folded diameter than their TVC siblings.
+More leg sections decrease the folded length of a tripod to make it more packable, but they also slightly reduce the maximum capacity and increase the price.
 Long and Short variations of tripods have different folded lengths and somewhat different maximum capacities.

 Note on pricing: I used to include the current price in the second column of this table, but prices fluctuated so much in recent years that I have given up constantly tweaking them.
 Please click the link to check the current pricing.